-Raising your self-esteem essentially comes down to making better choices throughout the day.
+Raising your self-esteem mainly comes down to making better choices throughout the day.
 Instead of choosing to accentuate the negatives, you choose instead to focus on the positives.
 Instead of exaggerating your problems, you choose instead to look for solutions.
 It all comes down to the choices you make.

-To improve your choices, take time to evaluate your behavior, thoughts and the emotions you tend to experience on a daily basis.
-Keep track of these things within your journal and periodically assess how your behaviors, thoughts and emotions are influencing the choices and decisions you make.
+To improve your choices, take the time to evaluate your behavior, thoughts and the emotions you tend to experience on a daily basis.
+Keep track of these things within your journal and periodically assess how your behaviors, thoughts, and emotions are influencing the choices and decisions you make.
 The insights you gain from this exercise could help you make better choices in the future.
 And the better choices you make, the higher the levels of self-esteem you are likely to experience.

 Time to Assimilate these Concepts